jmuheim/headhunter/README.md

 ## Requirements

-**[Tidy HTML](http://tidy.sourceforge.net/)** should be installed on a typical OSX and Linux installation already - you're not developing on a Windows machine, are you?!
-If you want to validate HTML5 (and you should want to!), install the HTML5 version like described here: [homebrew tidy html5](http://techblog.willshouse.com/2013/10/21/homebrew-tidy-html5/).
+A local copy of **[Tidy HTML](http://tidy.sourceforge.net/)** is used.
+It's the [experimental HTML5 version]((http://techblog.willshouse.com/2013/10/21/homebrew-tidy-html5/), compiled on OSX using [homebrew](http://brew.sh/).
+If you're on Linux and it doesn't work for you, please replace the executable in `lib/tidy`.

 You need a **Java Runtime Environment** to run CSS validation.
 This should normally already be available on OSX and Linux machines, too.
 A local copy ([`css-validator.jar`](http://jigsaw.w3.org/css-validator/DOWNLOAD.html)) of the [W3 CSS Validation Service](http://jigsaw.w3.org/css-validator/) is used.